Skip to navigation, or go to main content.

 Evord Knights, Apr.
 2019

 Savannah was the location for John Berendt’s famous book Midnight in the Garden of Good and Evil, which was made into a film.
 Historically, the city played an especially prominent role toward the end of the Civil War.
 Unlike many of the other towns in the swath of Sherman’s infamous “March to the Sea,” Savannah was surrendered peacefully several days after the surrender of Fort McAllister in mid-December 1864, a historic event often known as Sherman’s Christmas present to Lincoln.
 Because Savannah avoided being burned and plundered, parts of the old town still preserve their pre-war appearance.
 We’ll take a walking tour of the downtown district, where we’ll pass a number of famous houses, some of which belonged to some of the South’s best-known generals as well as the one which General Sherman stayed in for an extended visit before continuing the campaign on into South Carolina; we’ll spend the afternoon seeing these old homes, then dine in one of the many celebrated restaurants here in the city’s old section.
 Savanna’s history dates back to well before the American Civil War.
-It was founded by James Oglethorpe early in the 18th century and was a site of one of the Americans’ worst defeats in the Revolutionary War.
+It was founded by James Oglethorpe early in the 18th century and was a site of one of the Americans’ worst defeats in the Revolutionary War on 9 October 1779, this despite the American forces greatly outnumbering the British.
+During the baggle, Casmir Pulaski, the famous and beloved Polish cavalry officer, was mortally wounded.
 We’ll discuss that and the slave history, too, on the walking tour.
 Night in Savannah’s historic district.

 Day 5: This morning we’ll visit the famous I’on Swamp, another location where we might find Red-cockaded Woodpecker as well as a variety of other species including Prothonotary and Hooded Warblers, Summer Tanager, and possibly Kentucky and Swainson’s Warblers.
-This is also an evocative locale in which to contemplate the disappearance of Bachman’s Warbler, which was best known from this region; the last credible records of this species came from the Charleston area over a half century ago in 1962.
+This is also an evocative locale in which to contemplate the disappearance of Bachman’s Warbler, which was best known from this region many decades ago (into the 1940’s); the last credible records of this species came from the Charleston area over a half century ago in 1962.

 Later in the afternoon we’ll take the short boat trip to Fort Sumter.
-The American Civil War began here, on April 12, 1861, when Confederate batteries around the bay reduced the fort to rubble.
-Ironically, the only casualty came when Robert Anderson’s men fired a final salute before surrendering the fort.
+The American Civil War began here, on April 12, 1861, when Confederate batteries around the bay ultimately induced the Union commander, Robert Anderson, to surrender the fort .
+Ironically, the only casualties came when the Union soldiers fired a final last salute before surrendering the fort.
+Later in the war (1863) Union ironclads reduced the fort to rubble, although the Confederates held the fort.
 The fort was rebuilt in a different style late in the 19th century when the Spanish American War was about to begin.
-From Fort Sumter we will be able to see Morris Island where Fort Wagner was, a site where some 272 Black Union soldiers were killed in the failed Union assault on July 18, 1863 and memorialized in the film “Glory.”
+From Fort Sumter we will be able to see Morris Island to the southeast where Fort Wagner was, a site where some 272 Black Union soldiers were killed in the failed Union assault on July 18, 1863 and memorialized in the film “Glory.”
+While birding here on our tour in 2024, there was a young male Common Eider at the pier, a rarity this far south.
+Gazing north from Fort Sumter we’ll be able to see Fort Moultrie.
+On 28 June 1776 the American forces held off a British fleet of nine men-of-war ships.
+The city eventually fell to Lord Cornwallis in 1780.
+A little more than a year later, Cornwallis would find himself trapped on the York Peninsula, Virginia and on 19 October 1781 was forced to surrender, a defeat which led the British to abandon to maintain America as part of the British Empire.
+Terms were eventually negotiated and the British left America at the end of 1783.
 Night in Charleston.

 Steeped in American history from colonial and Revolutionary War days through the Civil War, Charleston offers plenty to see.
 We’ll take a walking tour past beautifully restored antebellum houses, then visit the city’s southern end at the Battery to peer south toward Fort Sumter; several pairs of Yellow-crowned Night-Herons nest in the trees in the park.
 We’ll top the day off with dinner in one of the fine restaurants in the older, restored part of the city.
 Night in North Charleston near the airport.